 Image from Opportunity Desk

-As the title suggests, this scholarship is mainly for students from commonwealth countries.
+As the title suggests, this scholarship is for students from Commonwealth countries.
 It’s a no-bond scholarship to pursue your studies at a Master’s and PhD level.
 Subjects like agriculture, fisheries and economics are prioritised, so try your luck!

 Image from UCSI University